austinChappell/bottle_rocket_challenge/README.md

 Add a `.env` file to the root directoy, mirroring `example.env`.

+## Notes

+The package `google-map-react` is throwing some error-level warnings in the browser for the development build.
+Everything is rendering correctly though.
+With more time, I would rework the map setup do either be built without a package, or explore alternative packages.

 ## Available Scripts

 In the project directory, you can run: